Treatments for coronavirus (COVID-19)

 If you test positive for COVID-19 and have a question about treatments, you can contact your GP practice to discuss this.

-GPs and out of hours GPs can advise you on eligibility for treatment and can refer eligible patients directly for treatment at their local HSC Trust.
+GPs and out of hours GPs can advise you on eligibility for treatment and can refer eligible patients directly for telephone assessment by the HSC Trust.

 It's important that you carefully review the information on eligibility before contacting your GP practice.